thinesan29/BNTA_Capstone_GroupProject/README.md

 - language

 ### Cast:
-Cast contains the following information:
+Cast Class contains the following information:
 - id
 - name
 - age
 - bio

 ### MovieCastMember:
-MovieCastMember contains the following information:
-- movie
-- cast
-- character name
+MovieCastMember represents the connection between a movie, a cast member, and their character name.

 ### Genre:
-An enum class that filters movies by genre.Genre contains the following:
+The Genre enum class is used to filter movies based on their genre, and includes the following options:
 - `ORGINALS`
 - `TOP_RATED`
 - `ACTION`